NationalBankBelgium/stark/CONTRIBUTING.md

 * update the starter: `npm run update-starter`
 * run the starter: `npm run starter`

+If you want to integrate examples or update code in the showcase and validate your changes, then you can use the following scripts from the root:
+* rebuild: `npm run build`
+* update the showcase: `npm run update-showcase`
+* run the showcase: `npm run showcase`

 If you only want to build a subset of stark then you can
 * execute one of the `build:stark-<name>` npm scripts; for example: `npm run build:stark-core` or `npm run build:stark-build`
 * execute the `build` script through npm with the list of packages to build: `npm run build -- --packages=stark-core`
 * execute the build script from the command line: `bash ./build.sh --packages=stark-core`

+## Executing test suites
+Anytime you integrate or modify features, you need to make sure the relevant test suites still pass.
+You can execute the tests for all Stark parts using the following command at the root: `npm test`

 ## Cleaning up the project / packages
 ### Cleaning up dist folders